When Michael Calls

 When Michael Calls is a 1972 American made-for-television horror thriller film directed by Philip Leacock and starring Elizabeth Ashley, Ben Gazzara and Michael Douglas.
-It was adapted from John Farris's 1967 novel of the same name.
+It was adapted from John Farris's 1967 novel of the same name and broadcast as an ABC Movie of the Week.

 Plot

 Helen Connelly is a woman whose nephew Michael died 15 years earlier.
 She is separated from her husband, Doremus.
 She is close to Michael's brother, Craig.
 When mysterious happenings began taking place and she begins receiving phone calls from the supposedly dead Michael, Helen begins to wonder if Michael is really dead or if she is losing touch with reality.
-Filmed in October - November 1971.